ichala/short-let-api/README.md

 ## Getting Started
 Make sure you installed Ruby and PostgresSQL in your machine.
 Please follow the setup steps in order.

+To get a local copy and up and running follow these simple example steps.

 1. Open your favorite command line tool, and run the bellow commands.
 2. Run `git clone git@github.com:ichala/short-let-api.git`
 3. Run `cd short-let-api`